A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 How Did the King Actually Die?

 I’m still not entirely convinced I understand how the king died.
 Seriously.
 How did a small fire that started from burning a piece of paper somehow consume the entire room and only kill him?
 Why didn’t he leave?
-Unless I’m forgetting something, he had plenty of time to stand up and walk out before the flames became uncontrollable.

 Later in the drama, when Yi Yun locks himself inside his room, we’re shown brief flashes of the king during his final moments doing the same thing and blocking the exit.
 It almost made me wonder whether he simply gave up.
 Did he… choose not to leave?